 To manage your money better, the first thing you need to do is take inventory.
 You have to know what you've got - how much you make, how much you save, how much debt you have, etc. Once you have an overall picture of your financial life (i.e, how much money and where it comes from vs how much money and where it goes to) you can then start making changes.
 You can document everything on a piece of paper, or use a digital spreadsheet or even your favorite app.

-Once you knew what you're dealing with, you can set up goals.
-These goals can be short (pay off a small credit card debt), medium (save $2000 for a car down payment) or long-term (become debt free).
-For beginners, setting up small, attainable goals is recommend.
+Once you know what you're dealing with, you can set financial goals.
+These goals can be short-term (pay off a small credit card debt), medium-term (save $2,000 for a car down payment), or long-term (become debt-free).
+For beginners, it's recommended to set small, attainable goals.
 Why?
-Because accomplishing short term, small goals, are easier.
+Because achieving short-term, small goals is easier.
 They can give you a boost of confidence and motivate you to keep going.
-Use small goals as stepping stones for reaching bigger goals.
+Use small goals as stepping stones to reach bigger goals.

 You can plan until the cows come home, but if you don't put them into action, your goals are just that... goals!
 You took inventory, created goals, and figured out what you need to do to achieve your goals.
 Now it's time to do the work.
 Following our example, you'd need to put $200 a month, for 10 months, aside for that car down payment.
 This has to be done no matter what - whether you have to start a side hustle, cut down on your entertainment expenses or give up daily Starbucks coffee.

-Life is crazy.
+Life is unpredictable.
 Things don't always go as planned.
-Things can and will go wrong - the air conditioning unit stops working, the car breaks down, you get sick, the roof starts leaking - that's life.
+Things can and will go wrong.
+The air conditioning unit stops working, the car breaks down, you get sick, the roof starts leaking - that's life.
 Things happen!
 You can either let it ruin your plan and goals, or you can do the right thing for your financial life.
 Which is to reassess your situation and make necessary adjustments so you can keep going.
 Needless to say, if you want to reach your financial goals, you need the second choice.

-That's what personal finance at its core is all about.
-Sure, as with everything else, the devil is in the detail.
-But don't let the details bog you down.
-That's why you have goals and plans for each one.
-Treat every obstacle as an opportunity for reaching another goal.
-Once you get away from all the big words and industry jargon, personal finance becomes easy to understand.
-And as you can see, the common theme here is making and saving more money.
+At its core, personal finance is about managing your money.
+Don't let the details bog you down.
+That's why you have goals and plans.
+Treat every obstacle as an opportunity to reach another goal.
+Personal finance is easy to understand once you get away from industry jargon.
+The common theme here is making and saving more money.

-There are literally hundreds of ways to earn and save more money.
-We'll do our best to find and share all of 'em - from the traditional tried-and-true to the unusual and borderline crazy, and everything in between.
+There are countless ways to earn and save more money.
+We'll do our best to find and share them all, from the traditional to the unusual and everything in between.

 Our goal is to help you make and save more money!